dankamongmen/notcurses/doc/HACKING.md

 `rowstride` bytes, each containing `pixx` RGBA pixels at the front, plus any necessary padding (external libraries might generate padded output).

-`ncvisual_render` works with at least four geometries:
+`ncvisual_blit` works with at least four geometries:
 * `vopts->begy`/`begx`: offsets into unscaled data (pixels)
 * `vopts->leny`/`lenx`: lengths of unscaled data to use (pixels)
   * These geometries, when summed, must not exceed `ncv->pixy`/`ncv->pixx`.